d0tTino/GeneCoder/docs/usage.md

 genecli dashboard results.json
 ```

-The interface plots GC content distribution and homopolymer histograms, and displays decoding success metrics from the given file.
+The interface plots GC content distribution, homopolymer histograms, and ECC success-rate bar charts.
+It also displays the overall decode success percentage derived from the metrics file.

 ### Constraint Fix Suggestions